Cheap Electrician vs Quality Electrician: What You're Really Paying For

 Red Flags of "Too Cheap" Electricians

 Legal requirement.
-If they won't share it, they're either unlicensed or suspended.🚩 No Insurance Documentation
+If they won't share it, they're either unlicensed or suspended.

-Legitimate electricians invoice after completion (or 50% deposit max for large jobs).🚩 No Fixed Address/Website
+Legitimate electricians invoice after completion (or take a deposit on large jobs and balance on completion).

 How to Get Value Without Sacrificing Quality